Cleaning duplicate data to make backups lighter

 Importance of storage optimisation

-Common challenges with duplicate data
+Common challenges with duplicated data

 Overview of backup strategies